thaokarchandrajit/Sudoku-Puzzle-solver/README.md

 # Sudoku-Puzzle-solver

 This is a sudoku solver which uses 'backtracking algorithm' to solve any sudoku puzzle.
 The program has been tested on sudoku puzzles of varying difficulties.
-The solve time is very low even for 17 number sudoku which is the hardest possible difficulty level.
+The solve time is low even for 17 number sudoku which is the hardest possible difficulty level.

 The IDE used for developing the code was VS Express 2010.

+The program uses recursive functions in the solution resulting in compact and elegant code.
+Also recursive functions are awesome!

 How to run the program: